 - a.
 Standard for Recusal.
-A member of the DEC, a Hearing Panel, a Settlement Review Panel, the Code and Standards Enforcement Committee, or an Appeal Panel ("Member") must not participate in any proceeding in which the Member's impartiality might reasonably be questioned, including but not limited to the following circumstances: - 1.
-The Member has a personal bias or prejudice concerning a party or a party's counsel, or personal knowledge of facts that are in dispute in the proceeding. - 2.
-The Member knows, or reasonably should know, that the Member or a member of the Member's Family (as defined in the Code and Standards) is: - (a) A party or member of a party's Family; - (b) An officer, director, general partner, managing member, or employee of a business entity that the party or members of the party's Family Control (as defined in the Code and Standards); - (c) A person who has an economic interest in the proceeding or a business entity that a party or members of the Family of a party Control; - (d) A person who has any other interest that could be substantially affected by the outcome of the proceeding; or - (e) Likely to be a witness in the proceeding. - b.
+A member of the DEC, a Hearing Panel, a Settlement Review Panel, or the Appeals Commission ("Member") must not participate in any proceeding in which the Member's impartiality might reasonably be questioned, including but not limited to the following circumstances:: - 1.
+The Member has a personal bias or prejudice concerning a party or a party's counsel, or personal knowledge of facts that are in dispute in the proceeding.

+- 2. The Member knows, or reasonably should know, that the Member or a member of the Member's Family (as defined in the Code and Standards) is: - (a) A party or member of a party's Family; - (b) An officer, director, general partner, managing member, or employee of a business entity that the party or members of the party's Family Control (as defined in the Code and Standards); - (c) A person who has an economic interest in the proceeding or a business entity that a party or members of the Family of a party Control; - (d) A person who has any other interest that could be substantially affected by the outcome of the proceeding; or - (e) Likely to be a witness in the proceeding. - b.
 Process for Recusal.
-CFP Board must provide Respondent or Appellant and Appellee with notice of the name and employer of each member of the Hearing Panel, the DEC, the Settlement Review Panel, Code and Standards Enforcement Committee and/or the Appeal Panel, as applicable.
+CFP Board must provide Respondent or Appellant and Appellee with notice of the name and employer of each member of the Hearing Panel, the DEC, the Settlement Review Panel, and/or Appeals Commission, as applicable.
 Respondent, Appellant or Appellee must file, within 7 calendar days of delivery of this notice, any motion requesting the recusal of a Member and state with particularity the grounds for the motion.
 Respondent's failure timely to file a motion for recusal will result in the waiver of an objection to the participation of the Member.
-The Chair of the DEC or the Code and Standards Enforcement Committee, as applicable, must rule upon any motion for recusal.
+The Chair of the DEC or the Appeals Commission, as applicable, must rule upon any motion for recusal.
 No person who is the subject of a motion for recusal may participate in the consideration of the motion except to raise the issue.